 Underusing social media sites by not knowing how to use all the features and don’t use a site to its full capability.

 Joining social media sites without a strategy, process, or training.

 Misunderstanding social media behavior by treating it as technology, without recognizing norms that influence interaction.

 Making it about vanity instead of learning about the people they follow.

-Focus largely on Return of Investment without recognizing that social media is about relationship building, and it will take time for this.
+Focus largely on Return on Investment without recognizing that social media is about relationship building, and it will take time for this.

-The impetus of this post it that if you are going to utilize social media services, make sure that you fully understand the work involved and try to learn more about the community in which you operate.
+The impetus for this post is that if you are going to utilize social media services, make sure that you fully understand the work involved and try to learn more about the community in which you operate.
 Realize that you have to put down the megaphone and really engage the people around you.